 During the admission process, the Steering Committee examines applicants' GPAs from previous degrees, statement of purpose, resume (if provided), and letters of recommendation for excellence, relevance, and appropriateness for the TESOL program.

-This is an intensive program designed for working professionals, and all courses are scheduled to begin after 5:30pm, or, in rare cases, on Saturdays.
+This is an intensive program designed for working professionals, and all courses are scheduled to begin in person after 5:30pm, or, in rare cases, on Saturdays.
 However, students must be aware that the program requires a significant time commitment to classes, homework, projects, and an internship.

 For the 14-month duration of the program, students should expect to have class 3-4 nights per week, for roughly 3 hours per class, as described below.
 The program faculty are aware of the accelerated nature of the program, and they have built certain accommodations into their classes; however, students who are unable to attend classes because of their work schedules will be unable to continue in the program.